alberlome/cv/README.md

 ###### Technologies

-- Atlassian (Jira, Bitbucket…)
 - Microsoft Suite
-- SCRUM, sprints, storie points, reviews, meets, retrospectives, pull requests
+- SCRUM: sprints, sprint planning, scrum poker, pull requests, reviews, retrospectives, back to the init.
+- CI/CD projects
-- 1 and 1 meetings for control the members of team
+- 1:1 meetings for control the members of team
-- Meetings for up motivations in workers
+- Meetings for up motivations in workers and connect people in distance
-- Check the stack and deploy a new solution for middle and full time
+- Check the stack and deploy new solution for middle and full time
 - Follow all projects that my team works inside.

 ###### Functions

-- Create milestones from use cases.
+- Create milestones and issues from use cases.
 - Team management, including personal motivations.
-- Help and resolution all debts around the project.
+- Help and resolution all debts around the any project.
+- Control time projects and tasks.
+- Meet the objectives set by the Project Manager, working closely with functional analysts and different stakeholders.

 #### Senior Frontend Developer

 ###### Technologies

+- NPM, Vite.
-- HTML5, CSS3, SASS, Javascript, Typescript, Angular 4-9, Node.js
+- HTML5, CSS3, SASS, Javascript, Typescript, Angular 4-13, Vue.js, React, Node.js.
+- Cypress, Jest.
-- Cypress, Jenkins, Jira, Bitbucket.
+- Jenkins, SonarQube, Nexus.

+###### Architecture
+- Design patterns
+- Hexagonal Architecture (Ports, adaptors...)

 ###### Functions